MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 3. Select **Decimate all**.

-The 3D model is now optimized and ready for export.
+The 3D model is optimized and ready for export.

 ![Optimized geometry](media/recap-photo13.PNG "Optimized geometry")